Majūō

-is a 1995 Japanese platform game published by KSS for the Super Famicom.
+is a 1995 Japanese action game published by KSS for the Super Famicom.
 The story is that of a man named Abel who must rescue his wife and child from hell.
 It is a 2D side scrolling game.
 Defeating bosses allows the player to transform into various demons.
 In 2024, there was an announcement of a new release from Retro-Bit.